ScriptMang/conch/README.md

 ### Notes about the json objects

-#### Adding an account creates an entry in the Usernames table and the passwords table
-Although you don't directly pass a json struct for a user object in the request body, you still need to provide its id for other routes. i.e `:usr_id`.

 #### The id properties are never passed but created
 An Invoice structs id properties `:id` respectfully are assigned after creation.
 They're incremented after insertion(pass or fail) by the database.